epfl-ada/ada-2025-project-adacore42/README.txt

 ## Title : "Humor as a mirror : Social attitudes, politics, and biases in the The New Yorker Caption Contest"

 ## Abstract: A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?
+The story we want to tell is to depict how humor is an important indicator of the ..

 ## Research Questions: A list of research questions you would like to address during the project.